apache/druid/docs/content/development/extensions-core/kinesis-ingestion.md

 There is also ongoing work to support automatic segment compaction of sharded segments as well as compaction not requiring Hadoop (see [here](https://github.com/apache/incubator-druid/pull/5102)).

 ### Determining Fetch Settings
+Internally, the Kinesis Indexing Service uses the Kinesis Record Supplier abstraction for fetching Kinesis data records and storing the records locally.
+The way the Kinesis Record Supplier fetches records is to have a separate thread run the fetching operation per each Kinesis Shard, the max number of threads is determined by `fetchThreads`.
+For example, a Kinesis stream with 3 shards will have 3 threads, each fetching from a shard separately.
+There is a delay between each fetching operation, which is controlled by `fetchDelayMillis`.
+The maximum number of records to be fetched per thread per operation is controlled by `recordsPerFetch`.
+Note that this is not the same as `maxRecordsPerPoll`.

+The records fetched by each thread will be pushed to a queue in the order that they are fetched.
+The records are stored in this queue until `poll()` is called by either the supervisor or the indexing task. `poll()` will attempt to drain the internal buffer queue up to a limit of `max(maxRecordsPerPoll, q.size())`.
+Here `maxRecordsPerPoll` controls the theoretical maximum records to drain out of the buffer queue, so setting this parameter to a reasonable value is essential in preventing the queue from overflowing or memory exceeding heap size.

 Kinesis places the following restrictions on calls to fetch records: